ArrakisFinance/v2-periphery/README.md

 ```

 - if AddLiquidityData.gauge is filled, this function will stake LP tokens in the gauge after deposit.
-- if AddLiquidityData.useETH is true, this function will send unused ETH back to the user.
+- if msg.value is greater than 0, this function will send unused ETH back to the user.

 ### Updates for additional security on swaps: